algobulls/pyalgotrading/docs/pyalgotrad/testing.md

 You can now explore more by creating and uploading more complex strategies.

-You can also check out the [Strategy Coding Guidelines](codeguide.md).
+You can also check out the [Analytics](pyalgotrading_analytics.md), to understand more about the returns and analyze your strategy based on the analytics report.